University Grenoble Alpes, 2nd year Master of science in informatics (MoSIG), specialty Artificial intelligence and the web, Semantic web course

-This is part of the "Semantic web: from XML to OWL" course (to be renamed: "Fundamentals of Data Processing and Distributed Knowledge").
+This is part of the "Fundamentals of Data Processing and Distributed Knowledge" course.

 Its starts from the observation that modern computing increasingly takes advantage of large amounts of distributed data and knowledge.
 This is grounded on theoretical principles borrowing to several fields of computer science such as programming languages, data bases, structured documentation, logic and artificial intelligence.
 The goal of this course is to present some of them, the problems that they solve and those that they uncover.
 The course considers three perspectives on data and knowledge: interpretation (what they mean), analysis (what they reveal) and processing (how can they be traversed efficiently and transformed safely).